diegowrhasta/dotfiles/README.md

 For a rundown of what the configurations do, and the reason as to some of them, you can check-out my [linux-corner](https://linux-corner.dsbalderrama.top/).

+## Helix Editor

+_Since I dwell in Golang a bit, a bit of extra setup is needed to get it working with Helix with a proper LSP and formatter_.
+It's not that crazy though, just install the lsp server:

+- `go install golang.org/x/tools/gopls@latest`
+- Copy the `languages.toml` which essentially manually tells helix to use `gofmt` as a formatter for Go.
+- Don't forget to add the Go binaries to the path so that helix can recognize the lsp lives somewhere `EXPORT $PATH=$PATH:~/go/bin`